 Students who are not registered by the deadline risk being withdrawn from the university.
-When withdrawn, they will be dropped from classes, and services such as (but not limited to) library access, housing, dining, door access, Blackboard, and bus service will be terminated.
+When withdrawn, they will be dropped from classes, and services such as (but not limited to) library access, housing, dining, door access, Canvas, and bus service will be terminated.

 Provisions for Students Receiving Veterans Benefits

 In accordance with Title 38 US Code 3679 subsection (e), Cornell adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
 33) or Vocational Rehabilitation and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 This school will not:

 - Prevent nor delay the student’s enrollment;

 - Assess a late penalty fee to the student;

 - Require the student to secure alternative or additional funding;

 - Deny the student access to any resources available to other students who have satisfied their tuition and fee bills to the institution, including but not limited to access to classes, libraries, or other institutional facilities.

 However, to qualify for this provision, such students may be required to:

 - Produce the Certificate of Eligibility by the first day of class;